 I am so grateful.
 Thank you, from the bottom of my heart.

 Thanks so much for reading!
 If you’re new, you can find out more about me on this page, and read my chronic illness story in this piece.
-I’ll be back with updates soon, but in the meantime, you can find various other chronic illness posts here, and also some bookish shenanigans here.
-Enjoy!
+You may also be interested in my Personal Statement Support Service for prospective university students!